-- 1. ICAEW Code of Ethics this online programme gives students a fundamental underpinning in ethics.
+- 1. ICAEW Ethics Learning Programme this online programme gives students a fundamental underpinning in ethics.
 It ensures knowledge of the ICAEW Code of Ethics, its fundamental principles and the ability to apply safeguards to ethical threats.
+It encourages questioning and engaging ethical thinking in a wide range of applications.

+- Integration of ethical issues into all 15

+ACA exams students are assessed on

+their understanding of, and reaction to,

+ethical dilemmas within the context of the

+subject matter of each module.
+Progression

+is made from identification of issues to

+judgements on perspectives, conflicts and

+responsibilities.

-It encourages questioning and engaging ethical thinking in a wide range of applications. - 2.
-Integration of ethical issues into all 15 ACA exams - students are assessed on their understanding of, and reaction to, ethical dilemmas within the context of the subject matter of each module.
-Progression is made from identification of issues to judgements on perspectives, conflicts and responsibilities. - 3.
-Practical application having learnt the ethical principles and requirements via the Ethics Learning Programme, applying them in context within the ACA exams, students develop and apply ethical skills and behaviours within their daily work experience supported by their regular employer reviews and the professional development framework.
+- 3. Practical application having learnt the ethical principles and requirements via the Ethics Learning Programme, applying them in context within the ACA exams, students develop and apply ethical skills and behaviours within their daily work experience supported by their six-monthly reviews with their employer and the professional development framework.